Home » Reasoning Topics Asked in SSC CGL...

 Odd One Out

-Questions asked in this section present the candidates with a set of terms among which one term does not follow the logic like the rest of the terms.
-These sets of terms can be numbers, text, alphanumeric, words, etc.
+Questions asked in this section present the candidates with a set of terms, among which one term does not follow the logic of the rest of the terms.
+These sets of terms can be numbers, text, alphanumeric, words, etc. An example question has been shared here for reference:

 • DGJM, NQTW, TWZC, HIJK